yuikazzz/BBStardewValleyMods/SpaceCore/docs/README.md

     * `SourceTexture` - The texture and frames you want to pull from for the animation, in the old DGA format.
 (The texture name followed by a colon, followed by a comma separated list of frame indices.
 Frame indices can optionally include a frame duration with @.)
         * Example (for Content Patcher): `"{{InternalAssetKey: assets/prismatic.png}}:0@5,1@5,2@5,3@5,4@5,5@5`
         * Another way of doing the above is using `..` to specify a sequence of frames that all get the same duration: `{{InternalAssetKey: assets/prismatic.png}}:0..5@5`
+    * `SourceSizeOverride` - A Vector2 size.
+If specified, the sprite size to use for frames in `SourceTexture` (normally the size is the same as the size in `TargetRect`).
+This allows you to fit a larger image in place of a smaller vanilla image.
+(For example, fitting a 256x256 portrait into the default 64x64 spaces.)
 * NPC Questions - Previously part of [Backstory Questions Framework](https://www.nexusmods.com/stardewvalley/mods/14451):
     * To edit the questions you can ask someone, edit the `spacechase0.SpaceCore/Questions` asset, which is a dictionary with the NPC name for the key, and the value being a list of objects with the following values:
         * `ID` - Required, must be unique, doesn't show to end users